minio/docs/source/reference/minio-mc/mc-share-list.rst

    .. tab-item:: List Active Download Presigned URLs

-      Use :mc:`mc share list download` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host:
+      Use :mc:`mc share ls download` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host:

       .. code-block:: shell
          :class: copyable

-         mc share list download ALIAS
+         mc share ls download ALIAS

-      - Replace :mc-cmd:`ALIAS <mc share list ALIAS>` with the :ref:`alias <alias>` of the MinIO deployment.
+      - Replace :mc-cmd:`ALIAS <mc share ls ALIAS>` with the :ref:`alias <alias>` of the MinIO deployment.

    .. tab-item:: List Active Upload Presigned URLs

-      Use :mc:`mc share list upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host:
+      Use :mc:`mc share ls upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on an S3-compatible host:

       .. code-block:: shell
          :class: copyable

-         mc share list upload ALIAS
+         mc share ls upload ALIAS

       - Replace :mc-cmd:`ALIAS <mc share upload ALIAS>` with the :ref:`alias <alias>` of the MinIO deployment.